TheOdinProject/curriculum/ruby_on_rails/rails_basics/controllers.md

   end
 ~~~

-In this simple action, we have the controller asking the model for something ("Hey, give me all the posts!"), packaging them up in an instance variable `@posts` so the view can use them, then will automatically render the view at `app/views/posts/index.html.erb` (we'll talk about that in a minute).
+In this action, we have the controller asking the model for something ("Hey, give me all the posts!"), packaging them up in an instance variable `@posts` so the view can use them, then will automatically render the view at `app/views/posts/index.html.erb` (we'll talk about that in a minute).

 ### Lesson overview